 \subsubsection{Relation to compactly generated triangulated categories}

 We briefly discuss `big' triangulated categories, i.e.\ assuming the existence of all set-indexed coproducts.
-Note that such categories are not Hom-finite, and hence outside the scope of the rest of this article.
+Such categories are not Hom-finite, and hence outside the scope of the rest of this article.

-Recall that a (compactly generated) triangulated category $\sD$ is called \emph{pure semisimple} if each object $D \in \sD$ is pure-injective; we refer the reader to \cite[Section 2]{Garkusha-Prest} for the definition of pure-injectivity in the setting of triangulated categories.
+Recall that a (compactly generated) triangulated category $\sD$ is called \emph{pure-semisimple} if each object $D \in \sD$ is pure-injective; we refer the reader to \cite[Section 2]{Garkusha-Prest} for the definition of pure-injectivity in the setting of triangulated categories.

 Let $\Lambda$ be a finite-dimensional algebra.
-By \cite[Theorem 12.20]{Beligiannis}, the category $\sD = \sD(\Mod{\Lambda})$ is pure semisimple if and only if $\Lambda$ is derived equivalent to a representation-finite hereditary algebra.
-However, by \cite{ALPP}, each indecomposable object in the homotopy category $\sK(\Proj{\LLambda})$ is pure injective but $\sK(\Proj{\LLambda})$ is not pure semisimple; similarly also for $\sD(\Mod{\LLambda})$.
+By \cite[Theorem 12.20]{Beligiannis}, the category $\sD = \sD(\Mod{\Lambda})$ is pure-semisimple if and only if $\Lambda$ is derived equivalent to a representation-finite hereditary algebra.
+However, by \cite{ALPP}, each indecomposable object in the homotopy category $\sK(\Proj{\LLambda})$ is pure-injective but $\sK(\Proj{\LLambda})$ is not pure-semisimple; similarly also for $\sD(\Mod{\LLambda})$.
 This raises the following question:

-\begin{question} Does the property that each indecomposable object of a (big) compactly generated triangulated category is pure injective, characterise the property of discreteness in the setting of big (= with set-indexed coproducts) triangulated categories? \end{question}
+\begin{question} Does the property that each indecomposable object of a big compactly generated triangulated category is pure-injective, characterise discreteness among big triangulated categories? \end{question}